|Towards future electronics, we study ultimately-scaled

-devices and novel functional devices such as flexible devices, utilizing
+devices and novel functional devices such as flexible devices and healthcare devices, utilizing

 specific properties of nanostructure and nanomaterials such as carbon nanotubes.